krahl/soundcork/docs/spotify.md

 - Spotify access tokens expire after **1 hour** (3600 seconds)
 - The speaker's firmware requests a new token via the OAuth endpoint before expiry
-- The ZeroConf primer re-primes every **45 minutes** as an additional safety net
 - Soundcork caches tokens to avoid unnecessary Spotify API calls

 ### What `cs3` / `token_version_3` Means